-Once upon a time, after years filmmaking was stablished like a job and people were for years going to the cinemas for to enjoy movies, it was invented the trailer.
-The trailer and teasers were originated like a way of to create expectation on the audience.
-Having in mind than on those early times not everybody in the world could receive the information by press.
-It was hard to create this sort of emotive links which films created in our days.
-Knowing that, it was created the trailer and teasers -respectively-.
+Once upon a time, after years filmmaking was established like a job and people were for years going to the cinemas for to enjoy movies, it was invented the trailer.
+The trailer and teasers were originated as a way of to create the expectation of the audience.
+Having in mind than on those early times not everybody in the world could receive the information by the press.
+It was hard to create this sort of emotive links which films create in our days.
+Knowing that it was created the trailer and teasers -respectively-.
 They used to be screened before the main film.
 Mostly after the news section or the cartoon short story.
 Of course, this happened all before television was invented or commercialised like a domestic must.
 Old times indeed.

-Leaving aside this “naming” point and going back to the five year degree… Yes, so many fellows disliked trailers.
-They said they were horrible and in most cases they already told the film before to see it.
-Which in part it is truth depending of the trailer…
+Leaving aside this “naming” point and going back to the five-year degree… Yes, so many fellows disliked trailers.
+They said they were horrible and in most cases, they already told the film before to see it.
+Which in part it is true depending on the trailer…

-Anyway, the issue here is simple: “if one person thinks a trailer is a way of to brainwash, how does people get connected to the new releases?”
+Anyway, the issue here is simple: “if one person thinks a trailer is a way of to brainwash, how do people get connected to the new releases?”
 It is an interesting theory because on those times I am talking Zuckerberg had not made his invention yet.
-Those people did not liked to watch tv because they said it was manipulated and they only trusted certain paper press, each one had their own brand, but it seemed all of that faded when someone at my country created the “anti-smoking law”.
-It was then, when it seemed both political parties had betrayed my whole generation prohibiting them to have fun and to enjoy.
+Those people did not like to watch tv because they said it was manipulated and they only trusted the certain paper press, each one had their own brand, but it seemed all of that faded when someone at my country created the “anti-smoking law”.
+It was then when it seemed both political parties had betrayed my whole generation prohibiting them to have fun and to enjoy.

 Like most of my audience is from other countries let me explain you.
 Here, the tradition of my generation was since they had 14 years old to go the weekends to the public spaces, mostly squares, to smoke and to drink so much.
 It was called “botellon” which is like this sort of crazy Spring Parties but each weekend.
 Independently that I have been a weird and I had so much to study.
 Most of the people I met at college were raised with that sort of “party tendencies” and when anyone has those sort of unmeasured liberties… Well, they dislike when anyone tries to put the “norm applied” or to ask for logic and control.
 Quite impossible indeed.

-Somehow, this turned in “it is great piracy” and people did not stopped to think that they were studying to become the sort of people whom after, others will piracy.
-And when it happened and they discovered the time of the studies was gone and that if they made the “art for free” they cannot live from the air.
-It was simpler to blame the titans whom could have afforded the marketing campaigns than to recognise their business model was wrong.
-Because people does not like to recognise their own faults.
+Somehow, this turned in “it is great piracy” and people did not stop to think that they were studying to become the sort of people whom after, others will piracy.
+And when it happened and they discovered the time of the studies was gone and that if they made the “art for free” they cannot live on the air.
+It was simpler to blame the Titans whom could have afforded the marketing campaigns than to recognise their business model was wrong.
+Because people do not like to recognise their own faults.

-I ran away from there after a gap year waiting to see if anyone decided to create content by their own but it did not seem quite frequently in some cases so I finished on a peregrine travel to USA looking for answers.
-I schooled myself again and to my surprise I found people kept thinking alike.
+I ran away from there after a gap year waiting to see if anyone decided to create content by their own but it did not seem quite frequently in some cases so I finished on a peregrine travel to the USA looking for answers.
+I schooled myself again and to my surprise, found people kept thinking alike.

-It was shocking indeed to find the same sort of behaviour so many miles away but the most shocking was to find out most of those people did not wanted to attend any sort of event.
+It was shocking indeed to find the same sort of behaviour so many miles away but the most shocking was to find out most of those people did not want to attend any sort of event.
 Even if it was a free one created by the filmmaking school.
 There was always some sort of: “Who is he?
 No thanks, I am busy.”
 Or: “Sorry but I must do more important things.”
-I wonder: “if you are studying filmmaking which sort of things could be more important than to attend to a free event with a well known: producer, director, photography director, actor…?”
-I supposed people was thinking it was more important to prepare or to work in their own projects.
+I wonder: “if you are studying filmmaking which sort of things could be more important than to attend to free events with a well known: producer, director, photography director, actor…?”
+I supposed people were thinking it was more important to prepare or to work on their own projects.
 When, in fact, the surprise was that any sort of party was more important than all of that.
 Totally understood.
 We all know the important issues in life.

-It is a fact, it seems in our days so many people wants to feel special.
-They believe to have huge audiences online are the real path to make it on their filmmaking career.
-When the reality is not other than if one wants to be filmmaker s/he must to film and if one wants to be writer s/he must to write.
+It is a fact, it seems in our days so many people want to feel special.
+They believe to have huge audiences online are the real path to make it in their filmmaking career.
+When the reality is not other than if one wants to be a filmmaker: he must film and if one wants to be a writer: he must write.
 To that, do not add any more complicated rule because it does not exist and if someone pretends to tell it exists.
 Well, it is a big lie.
 Other stuff is anybody would like to be a “successful filmmaker”.
-That is another issue because anyone could be successful on their profession but that does not mean s/he is famous or social media acclaimed.
-Maybe there are people whom enjoy privacy so much and they are only known on their profession circle.
+That is another issue because anyone could be successful in their profession but that does not mean s/he is famous or social media acclaimed.
+Maybe there are people who enjoy privacy so much and they are only known in their profession circle.
 It is another fact.
 For this reason, whom will confuse success with a large number or followers, to show up on newspapers… And those issues… He is wrong again.
 And whoever will tell you that is the “only path” s/he is lying to you again because the truth is there is not “one path” if not so many indeed.
-It depends of each one and the way s/he generates different opportunities how the things at the end will work better or worst but there is not any other “big secret” about anything of this.
+It depends on each one and the ways/he generates different opportunities how the things at the end will work better or worst but there is not any other “big secret” about anything of this.

 Now, between all the films in the world.
-Why have been chosen 8 1/2 and Blow-Up for to make visual examples?
+Why have I chosen 8 1/2 and Blow-Up for to make visual examples?
 For to share something which happened on those times too on filmmaking.
-Not only at Italy there was a censorship if not in so many places of this world.
+Not only in Italy, there was a censorship if not in so many places of this world.
 Directors like Fellini and Antonioni were obliged to cut their work if they wanted to release it.
 It did not matter the script was about this, or about that.
-That there was a “not moral” scene… There was always someone at the censorship institute of each country whom did not had idea about art but whom believed he knew more about culture than the director of the film.
-In some cases, full films were destroyed in storytelling terms because the producer, directors… Were obliged to cut scenes and to remove them from the final cut.
-To remove that implied the film did not had sense… Well, it was not going to be the censorship problem if not the problem of the producer whom probably will loose all what he invested.
+That there was a “not moral” scene… There was always someone at the censorship institute of each country who did not have an idea about art but who believed he knew more about culture than the director of the film.
+In some cases, full films were destroyed in storytelling terms because of the producer, directors… were obliged to cut scenes and to remove them from the final cut.
+To remove that implied the film did not have sense… Well, it was not going to be the censorship problem if not the problem of the producer whom probably will loose all that he invested.
 After all, it was a way of to control the art in some ways…

 There is something you must know about real successful filmmakers: most of them are extremely creative, intelligent and they have a tendency for to break the rules or old norms for to create a new version of artistic mayhem.
 It is a fact.

-Never let no one say your dreams cannot become truth because they are not real.
+Never let no one say your dreams cannot become true because they are not real.
 It is your mission to make them real.
 Work for them.
 Make them real.